foundry-9/f9-db/README.md

 File-backed database intended as a drop-in for Node/Express/Next.js/Electron backends.
 Uses append-only JSONL logs, periodic snapshots, and simple inverted indexes for fast string search.
 Responses are always JSON or JSONL; logging is built-in.

+> 📘 Start with the [SQL-to-f9 guide](docs/sql-to-f9-db.md) to translate SQL schemas/queries, then dig into the [API Guide](docs/API.md) for every method and option.

 ## What This Is

 - Pure Node 22.x (ESM) library, no native deps.